Elon’s first-year undergraduate application is online. A credit card is required when you apply unless you have been issued a fee waiver.

 - Foreign Language: 2 units required, 3 recommended (Students who have not completed at least two units in one foreign language must complete a 121-level foreign language course at Elon.)

-Home-schooled applicants and students attending U.S. high schools that do not issue letter grades are required to submit standardized test scores for admission and scholarship consideration.
+Home-schooled applicants are required to submit standardized test scores for admission and scholarship consideration.